balanced-dev/yuzu-docs/docs/delivery/umbracoAutomation/schemaCreation.md

 # Schema creation

 Using the viewmodel definition to generate all the document types and datatypes required to store the content for the specific UI.
 Yuzu Import uses the standard Umbraco API's to do this, it's no different from manually creating document types and data types.
-It's just far quicker and, as a bonus, the result is standardized.
+It's just far quicker and, as a bonus, the result is standardised.

 ## How does it work